THE BOOKISH COLORING BOOK (SUMMER EDITION) – OUT NOW

-The Bradford Stories Bus could offer something of an answer here.
+The Bradford Stories Bus is one of the ways it’s being moved.
 This brightly colored vehicle travels from school to school in the West Yorkshire city, making sure all kids can gain access to books, regardless of their background.

 The Bradford Stories Bus